adrian-goe/nx-aws-cdk-v2/packages/aws-cdk-v2/README.md

 ### Targets

-Generated applications expose several functions to the CLI that allow users to deploy, destroy and boostrap.
+Generated applications expose several functions to the CLI that allow users to deploy, destroy and bootstrap.

 ```shell
 nx deploy myApp